andywer/webpack-blocks/README.md

 # webpack-blocks - The building blocks for your frontend

 A functional approach to tame your webpack config.
+Composing the webpack config of middlewares like *babel*, *hmr*, ...

 **- Attention: This is just a draft right now -**